 For lunch, try either McMenamins or Agate Alley for a quick bite near Hayward Field.
 If you’re craving pizza, head on over to Track Town Pizza and try one of their track-and-field-themed pizzas.
 I promise you, you won’t be disappointed.

 For dinner, stop by the Wild Duck Cafe for their famous duck wings and jalapeno pineapple margaritas.
 If you’re near downtown, Bon Mi‘s Vietnamese sandwiches are always a good choice.
 Or are you in the mood for Mexican?
 Try Chula’s Restaurant and Cantina.
-Craving something southern?
-Papa’s Soul Food Kitchen is the spot for comfort food.
 Looking for something a little upscale?
-Then make a reservation at Oregon Electric Station, Beppe and Gianni ‘s Trattoria or Izakaya Meiji Company.
-And if you’re looking for something on the go, try one of the many food trucks parked around town, such as Izzy G. Cheese.
+Then make a reservation at Lion & Owl, Beppe and Gianni ‘s Trattoria or Izakaya Meiji Company.
+And if you’re looking for something on the go, try one of the many food trucks parked around town, including at the lively Beergarden in the Whiteaker neighborhood.

 But if you’re in the mood for something stronger after a day at the track, don’t worry, Eugene also has you covered in that department.
 If you are looking for some local Eugene craft beer, start with the Eugene Ale Trail.
 With over 14 breweries and cideries, there’s bound to be something for everyone.
 My personal favorites include Viking Braggot Company, Coldfire Brewing, Oakshire Brewing and Wildcraft Cider Works.